michaelgraemeshort/michaelgraemeshort.github.io/about.md

 title: About
 ---

 Optometrist.
 Mid-thirties.
 Married father of two.
-Learning to code, as they say.
+Learning to code, as they say on Twitter.

 ### Optometrist?